kyegomez/zeta/docs/index.md

 # Zeta Docs

-Welcome to Swarm's Documentation!
+Welcome to Zeta's Documentation!

-Zeta is a modular framework that enables reliable and useful multi-agent collaboration at scale to automate real-world tasks.
+Zeta is a modular framework that enables for seamless, reliable, and fluid creation of zetascale AI models.

 Zeta is transforming the landscape of AI from siloed AI agents to a unified 'swarm' of intelligence.
 Through relentless iteration and the power of collective insight from our 1500+ Agora researchers, we're developing a groundbreaking framework for AI collaboration.
 Our mission is to catalyze a paradigm shift, advancing Humanity with the power of unified autonomous AI agent swarms.